WordPress/performance/plugins/webp-uploads/readme.txt

 Contributions are always welcome!
 Learn more about how to get involved in the [Core Performance Team Handbook](https://make.wordpress.org/performance/handbook/get-involved/).

-= I've activated the WebP Uploads module, but WebP images are not always generated when I upload a JPEG image.
+= I've activated the WebP Uploads plugin, but WebP images are not always generated when I upload a JPEG image.
 Why? =

 There are two primary reasons that a WebP image may not be generated: